 Have we finally bridged the gap to a cordless worm drive circular saw?
 The DeWalt FlexVolt Worm Drive Style Saw makes its case following its introduction at the 2017 DeWalt experience.
-According to DeWalt’s claims, it was the most powerful cordless circular saw when it first came out, though DeWalt’s own DCS578 now exceeds it.
+According to DeWalt’s claims, it was one of the best cordless circular saws when it first came out, though the DeWalt FlexVolt 60V circular saw now exceeds it.

 So should you run out a buy one?
 Let’s find out!